esphome/esphome-docs/components/lvgl/widgets.rst

         widgets:
           - ...

-.. _lvgl-wgt-tab:
+.. _lvgl-widget-tabview:

 ``tabview``
 ***********

 The tab view object can be used to organize content in tabs.
-The tab buttons are internally generated with a :ref:`lvgl-wgt-bmx`.
+The tab buttons are internally generated with a :ref:`lvgl-widget-buttonmatrix`.

 .. figure:: /components/lvgl/images/lvgl_tabview.png
     :align: center